-Becoming a party to the OPCAT does not involve any additional reporting to the UN or submitting periodic reports to the UN Subcommittee on Prevention of Torture.
+Becoming a party to the OPCAT does not involve any additional reporting to the UN or submitting periodic reports to the UN Subcommittee on Prevention of Torture (SPT).

-The obligations under the OPCAT are more of a practical nature:
+The obligations under the OPCAT are more of a practical nature.
+All States Parties must:

-- A State Party must establish an independent national detention monitoring body, called National Preventive Mechanism (NPM), within one year after ratification.
+- Establish an independent national detention monitoring body, called National Preventive Mechanism (NPM), within one year after ratification.

-- The State must open up all places of detention under its jurisdiction and control to external scrutiny by the NPM and the SPT.
+- Open up all places of detention under its jurisdiction and control to external scrutiny by the NPM and the SPT.

-- The State must provide all relevant information to the NPM and the SPT.
-It must also cooperate fully with these national and international visiting bodies and facilitate contacts between them.
+- Provide all relevant information to the NPM and the SPT; and fully cooperate with these national and international visiting bodies and facilitate contacts between them.

-- The State must consider the recommendations of the NPM and SPT and engage a dialogue with them on their implementation.
+- Consider the recommendations of the NPM and SPT and engage a dialogue with them on their implementation.

-- The State must publish the annual reports of the NPM.
+- Publish the annual reports of the NPM.

 States Parties to the OPCAT do not need to extend an invitation to the SPT in order to receive a visit: it is part of their obligations once they have ratified or acceded to the OPCAT.